w3c/wai-tutorials/source/forms/notifications.html.erb.md

 <%= notes_end %>
 {:/nomarkdown}

-##  Using the Page Title
+###  Using the page title

-In addition to using the main heading it is often useful to also use the `<title>` element to indicate successes and error.
-In particular screen reader users will get immediate feedback when the web page is loaded, especially when the main heading is placed deeper within the content; for example, after the navigation menus.
+In addition to using the main heading it is often useful to also use the `<title>` element of the web page to indicate successes and error.
+In particular screen reader users will receive this feedback immediately when the web page is loaded, especially when the main heading is placed deeper within the content; for example, after the navigation menus.

 {::nomarkdown}
 <%= code_start('','Error') %>